LowLevelMahn/build_clfs_tools/readme.txt

-This github-repo https://github.com/LowLevelMahn/build_clfs_tools contains the scripts, files AND complete build-logs (so no need to run the script yourself) separated for each step that i will use here as a "walkable" reference.
-I’ll try to keep the github readme.md up to date if somethings changes.
+The github-repo https://github.com/LowLevelMahn/build_clfs_tools contains the scripts, files AND complete build-logs (so no need to run the script yourself) separated for each step that i will use here as a "walkable" reference.
+I'll try to keep the github readme.md up to date if somethings changes.

 ===================
 Goal